-San Luis Obispo County assistance programs.
+Assistance programs San Luis Obispo County.

 Free clothes for school

 A fairly new program, known as Operation School Bell (805-782-0824) is run by an organization that provides elementary school aged children with brand new clothes and outfits so that they start the new school year by fitting in with the rest of their classmates.
-The school aged children are referred to the program and organization either from a social services agency or even the local school they attend.
+The school aged children are referred to the program and Assistance League organization either from a social services agency or even the local school they attend.

 In addition to School Bell another new program that is being piloted this year is known as Sue’s Stars.
 This is a program that is run by volunteers that have allocated $100 per student for children in seventh and eighth grades, so the program provides free clothes for kids who are slightly older.
 The children, their parents and also the volunteers traveled to local Old Navy stores and purchased school clothes from the store that gave them a discount, thus providing the kids with new, free school outfits.

 The programs are run from locations in San Luis Obispo, and a second location is at the Santa Rosa Academic Academy, and is located in room 16 in Atascadero.
+There are many other services available as well, and read more on the Assistance League.

-Rent and energy assistance programs
+Energy assistance programs

 Energy assistance is offered in the form of a weatherization program, utility bill assistance, Furnace Repair & Replacement, Water Heater Replacement, and even Home Repair Services.